 Now once you fix these two issues, you are still goofed up, since the User Application only ever happens at the first time the WAR is unpacked.
 This is somewhere a button in the User Application to do it would be helpful, and once you read the steps you need to take to fix it, you will see why I say that!

-The steps are all documented in the docs, (Section 2.13 of the User App Admin guides):
+For IDM 4.0 and 4.01, it is a lot more work, but the steps are all documented in the docs, (Section 2.13 of the User App Admin guides):

 For IDM 4 (which is the same exact approach as in RBPM 3.7) check this link: http://www.novell.com/documentation/idm40/agpro/data/bncio25.html